Roll-off dumpster rental sizes are measured in cubic yards, indicating the volume of debris they can hold.

 Read more: How Big Is a 10 Yard Dumpster?

 A 20 yard container is the right dumpster size for a wide range of projects and can hold roughly 10 pickup truck loads' worth of waste and debris.

 This is one of the most popular dumpster sizes because of its price, compact footprint, and capacity.

 - Flooring and carpet removal for a large house

 - 300 to 400 square feet of deck removal

 - 2,500 to 3,000 sq. ft. of single layer roof shingle removal

 Learn more: How Much Weight Can a 20 Yard Dumpster Hold?

 A 30 yard dumpster holds 30 cubic yards of waste.

-Common dumpster dimensions for a 30 yard dumpster are: 22 ft. long by 8 ft. wide by 6 ft. high (remember, dumpster sizes can vary, so ask your local roll off dumpster service).
+Common dumpster dimensions for a 30 yard roll-off container are 22 ft long by 8 ft wide by 6 ft high.

 A 30 yard dumpster may be the right solution for complete residential cleanouts and commercial cleanup projects.